clarkkon/Text-Classification-of-Newsgroup-Dataset--Natural-Language-Processing-Cumulative-Lab/README.md

 Part of what I am practicing here is using the `sklearn.datasets` submodule, which I have seen before (e.g. the Iris Dataset, the Wine Dataset).
 You can see a full list of available dataset loaders [here](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.datasets).

 In this case I will be using the `fetch_20newsgroups` function ([documentation here](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.fetch_20newsgroups.html)).
-An important thing to note is that because this is text data, scikit-learn actually downloads a set of documents to the computer you are using to complete this lab, rather than just loading data into memory in Python.
+An important thing to note is that because this is text data, scikit-learn actually downloads a set of documents to the computer I am using to complete this lab, rather than just loading data into memory in Python.

 #### Features

 Prior to preprocessing, every row in the dataset only contains one feature: a string containing the full text of the newsgroup post.
-We will perform preprocessing to create additional features.
+I will perform preprocessing to create additional features.

 #### Target